juju-ko/Junochine/README.md

     scp -r build/* user@example.com:/var/www/html
     ```

-4. Your portfolio app should now be accessible from your server's domain name.
+4. This portfolio app should now be accessible from your server's domain name.
 You can verify this by opening a web browser and navigating to http://example.com (replace example.com with your server's domain name).

-That's it!
-Your React portfolio app should now be up and running on your server.
-Note that you may need to configure your server's web server (e.g., Apache or Nginx) to serve the index.html file in the build/ directory as the default page for your domain.